-- Cognition and Learning (including Specific Learning Difficulties such as dyslexia, dyspraxia, ADHD) - Communication and Interaction (including autism spectrum disorders including Asperger's Syndrome) - Social, Emotional, Mental Health - Sensory (including hearing or visual impairments), Physical disabilities, Medical conditions
+- Cognition and Learning (including Specific Learning Difficulties such as dyslexia, dyspraxia, ADHD) - Communication and Interaction (Speech and Language Difficulties, autism spectrum disorders including Asperger's Syndrome) - Social, Emotional, Mental Health - Sensory (including hearing or visual impairments), Physical disabilities, Medical conditions

 Learners of course may have co-occurring needs in more than one of these areas.
 In addition, more information is published to all staff on the school's intranet and enables all subject teachers to support these learners and to plan and differentiate their lessons.
-For pupils with significant learning needs, more detailed information is provided to all staff through their Personalised Learning Profiles, giving details of the pupil's individual learning needs together with advice on appropriate teaching strategies and approaches.
+For pupils with significant learning needs, more detailed information is provided to all staff through their Personalised Learning Profiles, giving details of the pupil's individual learning needs together with advice on appropriate teaching strategies and reasonable adjustments.

-The Learning Support staff work with parents/families in a team approach to planning and to share information and progress.
+The Learning Support staff work with parents/families in a team approach to plan and to share information and progress.

-We are an inclusive learning environment - pupils with SEND follow the same curriculum as all other pupils, although there can be appropriate flexibility at each Key Stage to develop a good fit for each learner's needs and progress.
+We are an inclusive learning environment - pupils with SEND follow the same curriculum as all other pupils, although there can be appropriate flexibility in the timetable at each Key Stage to develop a good fit for each learner's needs and progress.